nhost/nhost/README.md

     nhost templates --framework nuxt

 This will clone the Nhost compatible template for NuxtJs framework in the `web/` directory of your project root.

-## Projects

-Projects are the central point of the Nhost CLI.
-Entire utility only revolves around performing operations either directly on your projects or the environments they are contained in.

-You can create blank local projects from scratch, or create projects directly on [Nhost console](https://console.nhost.io), both directly from the CLI or by manually visting the console in your browser, and then link them your local environments.

-## Configuration

-The utility generates a configuration for your Nhost project in `nhost/config.yaml` file in your project folder after initialization.

-This configuration is only meant to be used by your local development environment and is not used for your Nhost projects in production.

-This configuration is freshly generated for every Nhost project you initialize in your system and contains fundamental network and host settings for your local Nhost conatiners/services, like port numbers and container images to be used for your Nhost specific services.

-For example, if your postgres port 5432 is already busy, then you can change this port from `config.yaml` file for that specific project, and subequently `nhost` or `nhost dev` command will automatically run your postgres container on the new port number, and connect other Nhost services for that project too with postgres launched on new port automatically.

-It's format is designed in a human (read: developer) readable YAML format, much alike docker-compose, so that developers can easily figure their way around the configuration should they need to modify some basic/fundamental settings for their local environments.

 # Installation